 A KNOTTY PROBLEM

 A number of explanations for the formation of rat kings have been offered.
-One of the most popular is that if rats huddle together for warmth in damp or freezing surroundings, with their tails pressed against one another, their tails become sticky and soon adhere to or become frozen against one another, becoming ever more entangled and fixed as the rats thereafter strive to pull free.
+One of the most popular is that if rats huddle together for warmth in damp or freezing surroundings, with their tails pressed against one another, their tails become sticky (possibly from the rats' own urine) and soon adhere to or become frozen against one another, becoming ever more entangled and fixed as the rats thereafter strive to pull free.
 However, if this were indeed the correct explanation, being such a frequent, commonplace scenario it would surely engender far more examples of rat kings than have been documented so far?

 Another notion is that a rat king is actually a single litter whose members' tails became entangled while the rats were still in their mother's uterus.
 If this were true, however, it seems highly unlikely that they would survive to adulthood, as they would be unable to obtain much food, yoked together in this manner.
 Yet most rat kings on record feature adult specimens, and ones that are often healthy when found.